 I’m not trying to be judgmental.
 I’m all for iced coffees and Instagram.

 It’s just there’s a cognitive dissonance in many of us between what we believe and what’s true.

 You have the time for what matters.
-After all, every leader gets 24 hours in a day.
+After all, every leader gets the same 24 hours in a day.